 Through my parents, I got a first-hand look into the world of traditional publishing.
 They loved it, though it was a lot of hard work and not as good financially as it could have been.
 I started to pay attention to their business a little more by the time I reached high school in 1980.
 They were working like crazy on books for Contemporary Books: Photojournalism: A Freelancer’s Guide, Writing Mysteries That Sell and Writing Science Fiction That Sells.
 They spent long days going back and forth with their editors and long nights working tirelessly on every book.

 At that time, I thought we would be set financially.
 Three books!
 That’s got to make a fortune, right?
 That was the perspective of a 14-year-old at the time.
-I believe the numbers were something like an advance of $10,000 per book, which is pretty good for 1980, but none of those books sold through that advance.
-That’s what my parents were told, anyway.
-Personally, I think there were many more copies sold, I mean, these books were in every bookstore at the time.
+I believe the numbers were something like an advance of $10,000 for all the books combined, which is pretty good for 1980, but I don’t believe any of those books sold through that advance.
+That’s what I think my parents were told.
+Personally, I have a feeling there were many more copies sold, I mean, these books were in every bookstore at the time.
 And the worst part, looking back, is that my parents didn’t even own the rights to do anything with those books after they were out of print.

 Over the next 10 years, they worked on more stories and books.
 My father wrote quite a few fiction novels, but mostly focused on his photography.
 Then in the mid ‘90s he asked me to help sell his newest novels.
 At the time, I was an electrical engineer working at the Lakehurst Naval Base, but I acted as his contact to help get him an agent or get his work to a publisher.